Military Spouse Tuition AssistanceUpdated: December 23, 2022

 - Active duty Coast Guard members

-- Children of commissioned officers to include warrant officers
+- Children of commissioned officers including warrant officers

 - Applicants pursuing a degree at an unaccredited institution